-Tip: If you're ordering background reports, tell your candidates to use their legal name, as it appears on official documentation.
-Using their preferred names may slow down the background check process.
+If you're ordering background reports, tell your candidates to use their legal name as it appears on official documentation.
+Using their preferred names or nicknames can slow the background check process.

 On average, a background check takes 3-5 business days to complete, although some reports can take longer.
-For instance, if a county included in the candidate’s search is understaffed and backlogged or experiencing severe weather and experiencing closures, it can cause delays in receiving information.
+For instance, a county in the candidate’s search that's understaffed and backlogged or experiencing severe weather or closures can delay the report.

 Checkr simply provides background check reports.
-Checkr is not involved in engagement decisions and cannot address any questions regarding adjudication.
+Checkr isn't involved in engagement decisions and can't answer questions about adjudication.

-An exception is an event that prevents a candidate's background report from being processed.
-Exceptions are usually the result of inadequate or inaccurate candidate information, and are often resolved by a request for more information from the candidate.
-In these cases, Checkr will reach out to candidates and ask them to upload or re-enter the information we need to resolve any discrepancies and proceed with the background check.
+An exception is an event that prevents a candidate's background report from processing.
+Exceptions usually happen because of inadequate or inaccurate candidate information.
+The candidate can often submit information that resolves the exception.
+In these cases, Checkr contacts candidates daily for 7 days to ask them to upload or resubmit the information to resolve discrepancies and proceed with the background check.

-Candidates whose background check reports return with records may:
+Candidates whose background check reports return with records might take an action below:

-- Contact you to provide evidence of rehabilitation or additional context for you to take into consideration.
+- Contact you to provide evidence of rehabilitation or additional context for you to consider.

-- Reach out to Checkr to dispute the accuracy of their report by calling, emailing, or logging into the Candidate Portal.
-Candidates can also mail in their disputes with supporting documents.
+- Contact Checkr by phone, email, or the Candidate Portal to dispute the report's accuracy.
+Candidates can also mail their disputes with supporting documents.

-When candidates file a dispute, Checkr will pause the background check and change the status of the report to Dispute.
-Customers will be unable to take any further action until our reinvestigation of the alleged inaccuracy is complete.
-Once a dispute is filed, Checkr legally has 30 days to complete a reinvestigation, but strives to complete reinvestigations as quickly as possible.
+When a candidate files a dispute, Checkr pauses the background check and changes the report status to Dispute.
+You can't take additional action until Checkr reinvestigates the alleged inaccuracy.
+After a candidate files a dispute, Checkr legally has 30 days to complete a reinvestigation but strives to complete reinvestigations as quickly as possible.

-Some examples of disputes include candidates informing Checkr that a record being reported does not belong to them (and might belong to another person with the same name), or that a disposition has changed and is now dismissed.
+Some examples of disputes include candidates informing Checkr that a reported record doesn't belong to them (and might belong to someone else with the same name) or that a disposition has changed and is now dismissed.